doda2025-team4/lib-version/README.md

 # Lib Version

-This repository will contain the solutions to the following functionalities:
+This repository contains the solutions to the following functionalities:

 - *F1: Create a Version-aware Library*: Add a version-aware Maven library `lib-version` to your organization.
 The library should contain a class `VersionUtil` that can be asked for its version.
 The implementation should parse meta-data that is included in the package or explicitly store the version in a separate resource ﬁle.
 The `app` should depend on the library and use the `VersionUtil` somewhere.
 This feature request has two purposes: a) it allows you to illustrate that you understand how to release and reuse a library and b) the awareness about the version can prove useful later, for example, to add meaningful system information during the monitoring.
 	- **Info:** Do not rely on parsing data from the version-control system, like tags, when determining the version during runtime, as it might not always be available when the library is reused.